dennisvorst/DriversEd/README.md

 # DriversEd
-Dring school app for iPhone and iPad
+Driving school app for iPhone and iPad